flyingbean/MiniZed/MiniZed_PMOD_Color_Webserver/README.md

 # MiniZed
 Phase01: The initial repo for Element14 Community Design Challenge: Path to Programmable III.
-         The final project name is MiniZed Color Webserver.
+         The final project name is MiniZed Color Sensor Webserver.